 Even worse, the DS version has an optional bonus dungeon in which you can fight Dalton, the Zeal Army captain that previously served essentially as a comical character.
-By defeating him, you will learn that he's the responsible of the Fall of Guardia.
+By defeating him, you will learn that he's responsible for the Fall of Guardia.

-Then again, in the DS version you can fight an optional Bonus Boss who is none other that the primitive form of Chrono Cross final boss.
+In the DS version you can fight an optional Bonus Boss who is none other than the primitive form of Chrono Cross' final boss.
 If you defeat it, you will unlock the 13th ending, that is practically a Downer Ending.
-In the "canonical" ending the heroes defeat Lavos that is sent in a Reality Breaking Paradox dimension.
+In the "canonical" ending, the heroes defeat Lavos, which is sent into a Reality Breaking Paradox dimension.
 Here it merges with Schala, Magus's sister, creating the Dream Devourer.
 The player can travel to this dimension and fight the abomination with the help of an alternate-timeline Magus.
-At the end of the fight Schala sends the heroes back to their dimension, and the Dream Devourer (who is still alive) begins to turn into the Time Devourer - Chrono Cross' final boss.
+At the end of the fight, Schala sends the heroes back to their dimension, and the Dream Devourer (who is still alive) begins to turn into the Time Devourer - Chrono Cross' final boss.
 The alternate-timeline Magus is then stripped of his memories and left wandering in a forest, thus implying that the character Guile that can be recruited in Chrono Cross is Magus himself.

 Target Earth features the protagonist Rex fighting to save Earth and her colonies from an unknown assailant.
 Throughout the course of the game, Rex learns that the enemy are a group of cyborg humans who traveled into the outer reaches of space as pioneers.
 He begins to sympathize with them once he learns that they ran into severe problems but their cries for help went unanswered.
 The reason was that Earth had undergone an apocalyptic world war and had to rebuild from the ground up; they were in no shape to send help, even if they did receive the transmission.
 Rex keeps fighting the good fight, but by the time he kills The Dragon, all he can say is "Another good man dead."
 Once he defeats the Big Bad, he sets his Assault Suit to self-destruct and symbolically walks away from it.